JarvisHomeAuto/RPPP/README.md

 | 5.0%        | 4   | 67% || 99%    | **5.4%**
 | 8.0% so bad | 2   | 50% || 99.98% | **9.2%**

 ※Parity Length indicates how many packets redundant packets (2 packets) are added to.
 If you set 100, what is actually transmitted is 102 packets.

+100 data = 100 packets (No redundancy)
+100 data = 100 packets + parity packets.
 ```
 n = Parity size (include parity packet)
 r = Probability of not losing one packet (= 1 - loss rate)